-1. This Protective Order ("Order") does not apply to information or records that are publicly available independent of the Government's productions, nor does it apply to information or records which the defendant or defense counsel came into possession by independent means, unrelated to the discovery process.
+1. This Order does not apply to records that are publicly available independent of the Government's productions, nor does it apply to records which the defendant or defense counsel came into possession by independent means, unrelated to the discovery process.